 We know what you’re thinking: Release notes best practices?
 Good grief!
 Like I don’t have enough to worry about, making sure my product roadmap always reflects our current strategy and that my backlog doesn’t become a black hole of endless to-do items and product ideas.
-Now I have to make sure our release notes are following a best practices formula?
+So now I have to make sure our release notes are following the best practices formula?
 Does anybody even read product release notes?

 You make some fair points.
 But yes, some people do read release notes.
 And when it comes to your company’s products, those people are your customers.